 “Rising rents are pushing residents out of the city, and that’s unacceptable.
 Low-income renters are nearly twice as likely as homeowners to be displaced by gentrification,” Councilmember Mike O’Brien said in a press release.
 “I believe that the Seattle Renters’ Commission will bring much needed perspective to our policy work about how we can grow equitably and inclusively.”

 The purpose of the renters’ commission is to provide advice and recommendations to City departments and elected officials on issues that affect renters.
-The scope of topics that the commission could explore and weigh in on will be wide, including things like transportation, public space, health and safety, land use, housing affordability, and renters protections.
+The scope of topics that the commission could explore and weigh in on will be wide, including things like transportation, public space, health and safety, land use, housing affordability, and renter protections.

 Other responsibilities that the commission will be tasked with include: